Master of Landscape Architecture

 - Andrew Kaufman, PhD, ASLA; Cooperating Graduate Faculty (Associate Specialist, UHM Department of Tropical Plant and Soil Sciences)

-- Priyam Das, PhD; Cooperating Graduate Faculty (Associate Professor and Department Chair, UHM Department of Urban and Regional Planning)
+- Priyam Das, PhD; Cooperating Graduate Faculty (Associate Professor, UHM Department of Urban and Regional Planning)

 - Matthew Higa, ASLA; Lecturer